Thomas Edward Thorpe: Honours

-Thorpe was appointed a Companion of the Order of the Bath (CB) by Queen Victoria in the 1900 Birthday Honours and knighted by King Edward VII in 1909.
+Thorpe was elected to honorary membership of the Manchester Literary and Philosophical Society on 17 April 1894, appointed a Companion of the Order of the Bath (CB) by Queen Victoria in the 1900 Birthday Honours and knighted by King Edward VII in 1909.

 Family

-In 1870 Thorpe married Caroline Emma Watts.
+In 1870, Thorpe married Caroline Emma Watts, daughter of John Watts.
+They had no children.

 Death

 Thorpe died of a heart attack, following a long period of ill-health, at "Whinfield" in Salcombe, Devon on 23 February 1925 at the age of 79.
 He was buried in the local churchyard at Salcombe.